|The best restaurants in Hong Kong are sometimes inside closet-like spaces...|

-Jade Garden - owned by the Maxim's group, it's a slightly finer version of what you'd get at Maxim's City Hall (which is notoriously difficult to get into and not that great, but a decent, 'tame' pushcart experience with nice big windows and a view... ish).
-However, I can only recommend the outlet at Star House, quality at others are inconsistent.
+Jade Garden, House of Jasmine - owned by the Maxim's group, these are slightly finer versions of what you'd get at Maxim's City Hall (which is notoriously difficult to get into and not that great, but a decent, 'tame' pushcart experience with nice big windows and a view... ish).
+However, I can only recommend the outlet at Star House (JG) and Harbour City (HoJ), quality at others can be inconsistent.

 Victoria Seafood - learn these three words: char siu so (char siu pastries)

 Fu Sing - a lot of people like this place and swear by its char siu.
 I'm not such a fan, but it's ok all-round.
-Have the baked char siu buns and avoid the Sheung Wan branch.
-One gripe - they don't do steamed rice paper rolls.
+Have the baked char siu buns.
+One gripe - they don't (always) do steamed rice paper rolls.

 Tim Ho Wan - ok, it's not the "best dim sum ever", but for those lower-than-low prices, it's very good, as long as you don't mind waiting for about an hour for a table.
-There's a branch above Hong Kong Station - nice initiation for new arrivals, or great snack for the wait at the airport.
-Original (starred branch) in Mong Kok, second in Sham Shui Po, third in HK station, and newest in North Point.
+There's a branch above Hong Kong Station - nice initiation for new arrivals, or a great snack for the wait at the airport (tip: get takeaway to avoid the queue).
+Original in Mong Kok branch has moved to Olympic - branches in Sham Shui Po, HK station, North Point and possibly more...

 Organic/Slow food/New Chinese